-instructs the solver to check whether or not the conjunction of the set of all assertions is satisfiable in the logic specified with the set-logic command.
+instructs the solver to check whether or not the conjunction of all the formulas in the set of all assertions is satisfiable in the logic specified with the set-logic command.
 Conceptually, it asks the solver to search for a model of the logic that satisfies all the currently asserted formulas.
-When it has finished attempting to do this, the solver should reply on its regular output channel (see Section 5.2) with a csr response:
+When it has finished attempting to do this, the solver should reply on its regular output channel (see Section 5.1.1) using this response format instead of success: